 Throughout late September the early autumn spiders have been filling the corners of my small house.
 Mainly the small-body, long-legged, ones that happily eat one another.

 This is the first time I've witnessed one catching a smaller spider, perhaps even its own offspring.
 Quick as a flash it set to cocooning its prey.
-The oddly mechanical web-spinning process continued for a good minute up in a corner of the bathroom ceiling, and I found the whole thing a little unsettling, though I must say it was impossible to tear my gaze away.
+The oddly mechanical web-spinning process continued for a good minute up in a corner of the bathroom ceiling, and I found the whole thing, especially the inhuman pitilessness of the hunt and capture, a little unsettling, though I must say it was difficult to tear my gaze away.

 But this is a quick verse inspired by the skilful web-building of a beautiful large garden spider amongst the rosemary in my garden, which I quietly watched from the corner of my eye while sitting on the garden bench next to the bush, reading my 2000AD comic.
 I like the way it kind of morphs into a haiku at the end.